Functional Artwork

 Sound Absorbing Acoustic Panels

 Acoustic panels reduce ambient noise in a room for a more comfortable environment.
-Available in a variety of shapes and sizes, these panels can be customized with images, graphics, patterns, or colors to complement the aesthetic of an interior space.
+These panels can be customized with images, graphics, patterns, and more to complement the surrounding interior.

-Reducing excess noise can be particularly helpful in environments where the use of hearing aids may be more common.
-In open spaces where people congregate, such as a dining room of a senior living community, acoustic panels can make it easier for residents to relax and socialize.
+Reducing excess noise can be particularly helpful in environments where hearing aids are more common.
+In open spaces where people congregate, such as the dining room of a senior living community, acoustic panels can make it easier for residents to relax and socialize.

 Prints on Headwall Panels